arnehuang/arnehuang.github-io/_posts/2018-09-14-The Absurdity of Veganism.md

 ---
 If everyone in the world became a vegan today, there would be __catastrophic__ consequences.

 It's not that the vegan rational is all wrong...
 At the core of it, the spirit of the argument makes sense.
-Many non-vegans today will even agree that at some point how much an animal suffers outweighs the inconvenience of not eat it.
+Many non-vegans today will even agree that at some point how much an animal suffers outweighs the inconvenience of not eating it.

 In 1000 years, we'll probably look back and be disgusted at the barbarism  that is human food consumption.